 The Company's principal sources of funds are its operations and bank credit facilities.
-Cash provided by operating activities for the three months ended March 31, 2000 was \$4.3 million compared to \$6.1 million for the same period in 1999.
-The decrease in cash flow from operating activities is principally due to an increase in inventory to replenish reduced levels of safety stock, and a reduction of accounts payable offset by a reduction in accounts receivable due to increased collections of higher than normal year end balances during the quarter ended March 31, 2000.
+Cash provided by operating activities for the six months ended June 30, 2000 was \$3.1 million compared to cash provided by operating activities of \$8.1 million for the same period in 1999.
+The decrease in cash flow from operating activities is principally due to an increase in inventory to replenish reduced levels of safety stock and a reduction of accounts payable, partially offset by a reduction in accounts receivable due to increased collections of higher than normal year end balances during the six months ended June 30, 2000.

-On October 23, 1998, the Company paid off its outstanding credit line with The Provident Bank and entered into a \$15 million revolving credit agreement with Bank of America National Trust and Savings Association ("B of A").
+On October 23, 1998, the Company entered into a \$15 million revolving credit agreement with Bank of America National Trust and Savings Association ("B of $A^{"}$).
 Under the revolving credit agreement with B of A, the Company can choose from several interest rate options at its discretion.
-The interest rate in effect as of March 31, 2000 using the Fixed Rate option as defined in the agreement, which is intended to approximate B of A's cost of funds, plus an applicable margin, was 7.38%.
+The interest rate in effect as of June 30, 2000 using the Fixed Rate option as defined in the agreement, which is intended to approximate B of A's cost of funds, plus an applicable margin, was 7.89%.
 The applicable margin varies with a range from 1.25% to 2.00% per annum depending on the Company's net income before interest, taxes, depreciation and amortization.
-At March 31, 2000, the applicable margin was 1.25 percent.
+At June 30, 2000, the applicable margin was 1.25 percent.
 The revolving credit facility, which expires on October 23, 2001, is secured by a first priority security interest in the Company's cash and cash equivalents, accounts receivable, inventory, equipment, and general intangibles of the Company.
 The Company pays a commitment fee of a maximum rate of 3/16 of 1% per year on the unused portion of the credit line.
 Under the terms of this revolving credit agreement, the Company's ability to pay cash dividends on its common stock is restricted and the Company is subject to certain financial covenants and other restrictions that are standard for these types of agreements.
-However, the Company has authority under this credit facility to acquire up to 1,000,000 shares of its common stock in market purchases and, since the date of this agreement, the Company has acquired approximately 109,000 shares of stock, at a cost of approximately \$564,500, which it holds as treasury shares that are available for reissue by the Company.
+However, the Company has authority under this credit facility to acquire up to 1,000,000 shares of its common stock in market purchases and, since the date of this agreement, the Company has acquired approximately 109,000 shares of stock, at a cost of approximately \$564,500, which it holds as treasury shares and are available for reissue by the Company.
 Amounts available for borrowing under this credit facility are reduced by the outstanding balance of the Company's import letters of credit.
-As of March 31, 2000, no amounts were outstanding under this credit facility.
-The Company had no outstanding import letters of credit as of March 31, 2000.
+As of June 30, 2000, no amounts were outstanding under this credit facility.
+The Company had no outstanding import letters of credit as of June 30, 2000.

 There were no open market purchases of the Company's common stock in 2000 or 1999 under a program announced in 1996.
 The Company holds shares purchased on the open market as treasury stock and they are available for reissue by the Company.
 Presently, except for using a small number of these treasury shares to compensate its outside board members, the Company has no plans to distribute these shares although the Company may change these plans if necessary to fulfill its on-going business objectives.
-In addition, during the first quarter of 2000, the Company received proceeds of approximately \$388,000 from the exercise of stock options granted to the Company's current and former employees, as compared to approximately \$763,000 during the first quarter of 1999.
+In addition, during the six months ended June 30, 2000, the Company received proceeds of approximately \$459,000 from the exercise of stock options granted to the Company's current and former employees, as compared to approximately \$2,106,000 during the same period in 1999.